Learning Image Relations with Contrast Association Networks: Experiments

 Let $\mathbf{p}_i' = \mathbf{Hp}_i$ be the transformed point with the ground-truth homography $\mathbf{H}$ and let $\widehat{\mathbf{p}}_i' = \widehat{\mathbf{H}}\mathbf{p}_i$ be the transformed point with the inferred homography $\widehat{\mathbf{H}}$.
 The transformation error is defined as

 It is scale-invariant in the sense that the error is unchanged if we multiply $\mathbf{H}$ and $\widehat{\mathbf{H}}$ by a non-zero constant.
-Therefore it is more suitable to compare this inference error across different tasks.
+Therefore it is more suitable to compare this inference error across different tasks. \end{itemize} The results are listed in Tables \ref{VE} and \ref{TE}, with errors averaged over the testing sets.
+We can see that CAN achieves the lowest errors in every task.
+From Table \ref{TE}, we can see that the transformation error of CAN goes up when the complexity of the tasks is increased.